webbjordy/assemblyai-project/README.md

 A file named utterances.txt file will be generated and contain contain formatted speaker-labeled text like:

-`Speaker A: "Thank you for calling.
-Who am I speaking to today?"`
+`Speaker A: "Hello what is your name?"`

 `Speaker B: "Hi, my name is Jordy."`